TITLE OF PRACTICE:

 To make students more competent in actual surgical dissection.

-CONTEXT: Temporal bone encompasses various vital structures in small confined and compact place and is often associated with various anatomical variations.
+Temporal bone encompasses various vital structures in small confined and compact place and is often associated with various anatomical variations.
 This makes surgeries of temporal bone challenging and baffling to novice residents.
 With aim of making students well-versed with surgical anatomy of temporal bone, in our department we have made temporal dissection lab.
 In this lab regular dissection of cadaveric temporal bone is done, which is tailored and customised according to individual students level.
 Hence each student is able to perform surgeries on patient under supervision.

-THE PRACTICE: Every PG student has to dissect and demonstrate a surgical exercise on temporal bone.
+Every PG student has to dissect and demonstrate a surgical exercise on temporal bone.
 Every Thursday temporal dissection takes place in department between 2pm to 4pm.
 First year PG residents are to dissect temporal bone in their 2nd term.
 Second and Third year PG residents dissect temporal bone almost every week.

 After admission, in department PG students are instructed to attend the temporal bone dissection.